dercodeKoenig/ipda_vs_dqn_m5/readme.md

 In this Project the DQN gets input data from multiple timeframes: m5, m15, h1, h4, d1 and its current position (1/-1 = long/short)
 The number of candles that get pushed into the DQN is based on the IPDA-Data-ranges of 20days, 40days and 60days lookback + look-forward = 120 candlesticks.
 This number is used on all timeframes.<br>
 Candlestick data is encoded as a 2d array like the chart picture.
 Every candle is represented by 1 column in the picture and scaled down to a given max height of the picture (at time of writing this is set to 100).
-Every timeframe will be a picture of 120px width and 100px height.<br>
+Every timeframe will be a picture of 120+1px width and 100+1px height.
+This height should be enough resolution to detect pd arrays.
+On lower resolution some pd arrays will not be visible and can not be used in the analysis by the model and will cause it to fail. <br>
+A 101. row in the picture will carry information about time of day (because the algorithm is based on <b>time</b> and price.<br> A 121. column will have just one active unit that represents the current price to make the input processing less difficult<br><br>
+The input images are filtered by a Conv2D with a  to detect

 <ul>
   <li>Brokerage fees are included in training (15/100000 - this is higher than a good broker offers)</li>